There are few injuries as synonymous with “I really didn’t expect this to happen” than an ankle sprain.

 But what about when it doesn’t?
 How do you maintain good muscle strength, avoid further injury, and regain a normal range of motion?

 That is when the story can take some long and frustrating turns.

 Seeking Answers for Chronic Ankle Pain

-Time is a Factor
+After an Ankle Injury, Time Is a Factor

-If you have already done this, however, and they have not found a solution, and it has also been more than 6 months that you have been in pain?
+If you have already done this, however, and they have not found a solution, and it has also been more than six months that you have been in pain?
 Then it may be time to consider whether there is a nerve-related issue at hand.

-Potential Nerve-Related Causes of Ankle Pain
+Potential Nerve-Related Causes of Ankle Sprain Pain

 Nerve specialists may look for several possible causes of chronic pain following an ankle sprain.